OctopusDeploy/docs/docs/projects/export-import/index.md

 ## Moving to Octopus Cloud #{octopus-cloud}

 When moving a project from a self-hosted Octopus Server instance to an Octopus Cloud instance, [limits apply](https://octopus.com/pricing/overview) which should be considered.
 Specifically:
-- Octopus Cloud instances are limited to storing 20GB of packages
+- Paid cloud instances are limited to storing 1 TB of packages.
+Free instances are limited to 20 GB.
-- Release [retention policies](/docs/administration/retention-policies/index.md) can be configured to a maximum of 30 days
+- Paid cloud instances can configure any Release [retention policies](/docs/administration/retention-policies/index.md).
+Free instances can be configured to a maximum of 30 days
 - There are some caveats around [worker pools](#workers)